What is a Baby Loss Family Advisor™? How is it different from a Baby Loss Doula® or Bereavement Doula™?

 What is required prior to, during and after training?

-Without listing all the specifics here (the Roadmap under Certification lays out the basic blue print), here is a short summary.
+Without listing all the specifics here (the Roadmap under Certification lays out the basic blue print), visit that page to learn the steps.

 Is there support after the training and certification?